 An allocation of duties has been agreed within the Board of Management, which does not detract from the collective responsibility of the Board of Management as a whole.
-The Board of Management remains collectively responsible for all decisions.
-The division of duties within the Board of Management is decided (and if necessary changed) by the Board of Management, subject to approval by the Supervisory Board.
+The Board of Management allocates the tasks within the Board of Management (and may change them if necessary), subject to approval by the Supervisory Board.
 Both the Board of Management as a whole and its individual members are authorised to represent the company.
 The internal Governance and Authority Manual sets out the procedure for obtaining mandates to represent Stedin Group and its subsidiaries externally.
 It also includes, for instance, threshold amounts for the performance of legal acts and other acts on behalf of Stedin.

 Terms of reference of Board of Management

 In addition to legal requirements and the articles of association, the Board of Management is also bound by the terms of reference of the Board of Management.
-These terms of reference complement those requirements, and include the division of duties, responsibilities and procedures of the Board of Management.
+These terms of reference complement those requirements and include the division of duties, responsibilities and procedures of the Board of Management.
 The terms of reference adhere to the principles and best practices of the Dutch Corporate Governance Code, insofar as they are applied by Stedin Group.
-The most recent version of the terms of reference of the Board of Management, of 3 July 2018, has been posted on the website of Stedin Group.
+The most recent version of the terms of reference of the Board of Management, of 24 November 2020, has been posted on the website of Stedin Group.
 The same applies to the terms of reference of the Supervisory Board and its committees.

 Appointment and dismissal